 Please take time to find out about the Foodbank, how food is donated and distributed, how you can support our work and when and how you can contact us if you need help.

-We have almost provided three days worth of food to 15 000 people since we opened.
+We have now provided three days worth of food to over 15 000 people since we opened.
 That is a huge amount of food which has been provided by supporters like you.
 Thank you so much.

 Hazel a client on the last course, had this to say: